ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 });
 ```

-The intersection message would be sent by the parent to the iframe when the
+The intersection message would be sent by the parent to the iframe in the format of IntersectionObserver entry wheneve there is intersectionRatio change across thresholds [0, 0.05, 0.1, ...
+0.9, 0.95, 1].
-iframe moves in or out of the viewport (or is partially visible), when the
-iframe is scrolled or resized.

 ## Attributes